Shoulder pain

 See a GP if:

-• the pain doesn't improve after 2 weeks
+• shoulder pain is getting worse or does not improve after 2 weeks

 • it's very difficult to move your arm or shoulder

-• the pain is sudden or very bad
+• you have sudden or very bad shoulder pain

 • your arm or shoulder has changed shape or is badly swollen

-• you have pins and needles that don't go away
+• you have pins and needles that do not go away

 • there's no feeling in your arm or shoulder